 How to become a School Governor

-Whilst we have our full compliment of Governors at this time, succession planning is very important to us.
-Should you be reading this and interested in becoming a governor in the future, Nicola Lacey, Chair of Governors, would be very pleased to hear from you, talk about what is involved and register your interest.
-Nicola can be contacted via the school office.
+Succession planning is very important to us.
+Should you be reading this and interested in becoming a governor in the future, Lynne Hammond and Russ Tucker , Co-Chairs of Governors, would be very pleased to hear from you, talk about what is involved and register your interest.
+They both can be contacted via the school office.